 Major annual festivals still take place on February 22 and October 22 for those who want to witness the unique phenomenon.
 But to make it in time, you’d have to get to Abu Simbel the night before.
 And expect no less than 5,000 people to be there with you!

 While I happened to be traveling in Egypt during the event, I intentionally avoided it.
-Being surrounded by thousands of people holding up their phones is hardly the atmosphere Ramesses II would’ve intended.
+Being surrounded by thousands of people holding up their phones is hardly a scenario Ramesses II could’ve ever imagined.

 The Temple of Nefertari